Staff Profile

 NE17RU

-My current work focuses upon three interconnected areas of inquiry:
+Professor Hopkins' current work focuses upon the following interconnected areas of inquiry:

-Islamophobia - a key focus of my ongoing research is upon the ways in which Islamophobia operates within society to exclude and marginalise Muslims and others mistaken for being Muslim.
-I am eager to promote better understanding of Islamophobia and to explore the ways in which it reveals itself in distinctive ways in different places.
-In collaboration with John Clayton (Northumbria) and TellMAMA, we recently produced a report about anti-Muslim hatred in the North East of England.
+Islamophobia - a key focus of his ongoing research is upon the ways in which Islamophobia operates within society to exclude and marginalise Muslims and others mistaken for being Muslim.
+He is eager to promote better understanding of Islamophobia and to explore the ways in which it reveals itself in distinctive ways in different places.
+In collaboration with John Clayton (Northumbria) and TellMAMA, he recently produced a report about anti-Muslim hatred in the North East of England.

-Refugee experiences – I have recently led two projects about the experiences of refugees, one funded by HERA Public Spaces call focusing on refugee youth and public space, and a second funded by ESRC about refugees and Covid-19.
-We have written short pieces about experiences of seeking asylum during a global pandemic and women refugees’ experiences of lockdown and produced a short report about researching refugee youth with the RGS-IBG.
+Refugee experiences – Peter has recently led two projects about the experiences of refugees, one funded by HERA Public Spaces call focusing on refugee youth and public space, and a second funded by ESRC about refugees and Covid-19.
+He has collaborated on a publication about the response of the third sector to supporting asylum seekers and has produced a short report about researching refugee youth with the RGS-IBG.

-Intersectionality – sensitivity to the complex intersections of multiple forms of discrimination (rather than only looking at single forms of oppression) has been a key focus of much of my research.
-I have reviewed work about intersectionality in social geography and working with Stacy Bias to produce an animated video to address the question, what is intersectionality?
-I have served as a member of the Athena Swan Intersectionality Subgroup of Advance HE.
+Intersectionality – sensitivity to the complex intersections of multiple forms of discrimination (rather than only looking at single forms of oppression) has been a key focus of much of his research.
+He has reviewed work about intersectionality in social geography and worked with Stacy Bias to produce an animated video to address the question, what is intersectionality?
+This video has been received over 725k views on YouTube (you can subscribe to Peter's YouTube account to see this and other videos).
+He has also served as a member of the Athena Swan Intersectionality Subgroup of Advance HE.

 Roles and responsibilities